norbort89/firststuff/README.md

 # firststuff
-This is going to by Bort's 1st stuff!
+This is going to be Bort's 1st stuff!